1adog1/eve-watchman/README.md

 ### POS Management Events
 * TowerResourceAlertMsg
 * AllAnchoringMsg

+## ToDo
+* Add page for verifying / managing relay characters.
+* Allow multiple characters to be assigned to each configuration (reducing the potential error time).

 ## Credits
 * Much of the relay is based on the [reconbot](https://github.com/flakas/reconbot) project by flakas.